Voorhees Town Center: Mall history

 Until redevelopment began in January 2007, the Echelon Mall had a gross leasable area of 1,127,308 sqft.
 This made it the second-largest mall in southern New Jersey after the Cherry Hill Mall.
 Echelon was developed in 1970 at the center of a residential and commercial center in Voorhees.
-In October 1992, the Echelon Mall housed a family entertainment center called Exhilarama, which was owned and operated by Edison Brothers Stores.
+The food court opened in November 1985 with over a dozen vendors offering a variety of cuisines.
+In October 1992, the Echelon Mall opened a family entertainment center called Exhilarama, which was owned and operated by Edison Brothers Stores.
 Exhilarama was a popular indoor amusement center throughout the mid-1990s until it closed in 1996.
-The Exhilarama center had a General Cinema movie theater, which also closed a few years later.
+Adjacent to the Exhilarama center was a General Cinema movie theater, which also closed a few years later.
 The building was demolished and the land was used to provide parking for the mall.